adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/01-introduction.md

 ## Http Context

-AdonisJs creates a unqiue context object for every HTTP request it receives.
+AdonisJs creates a unique context object for every HTTP request it receives.
 The Context (aka `ctx`) is then passed to every middleware and finally to the route handler.

 The purpose of the context is to hold the information related to the current request.
 For example: